Sony WH-1000XM6: expected release date and price rumours, 6 features on our wishlist

 1. A more premium design

-But while we praise Sony's comfortable fit and "noiseless" design that cuts down on the number of joints and hinges – not to mention its use of recycled materials – there's no getting away from the headphones' plasticky feel.
-Put them next to the B&W Px7 S2e, and they feel positively cheap.
+Still, while we praise Sony's comfortable fit and "noiseless" design that cuts down on the number of joints and hinges – not to mention its use of recycled materials – there's no getting away from the headphones' plasticky feel.
+Put them next to the B&W Px7 S2e, for example, and they feel positively cheap.
+The FCC leak has hinted at removable ear pads and slightly differently-shaped earcups, but what we're really hoping for is a more premium feel and aesthetic overall.

 2. The ability to fold away

-Once upon a time (well, earlier this century) most noise-cancelling over-ears folded away.
-That was a big part of their appeal: they're designed for use on planes, and as such, fold down to fit in your hand baggage more easily.
+Once upon a time (well, earlier this century), most noise-cancelling over-ears folded away.
+That was a big part of their appeal: they're designed for use on planes, and as such, would fold down to fit in your hand baggage more easily.
 Not any more.

-Nowadays, the trend at this level is to have swivelling ear cups that fold flat, but that's it.
+Now, the trend at this level is to have swivelling ear cups that fold flat, but that's it.
 Instead of folding up, they come with a carry case to keep them safe.
-Which is fine, except these cases can take up quite a bit of space themselves.
+That's fine, except these cases can take up quite a bit of space when you're on the go.

-While we like the XM5's "noiseless" design, we miss the folding design of their predecessors, the WF-1000XM4.
-It's unlikely Sony will go back to the drawing board for their successors, but who knows what their design team is thinking.
+While we like the XM5's "noiseless" configuration, we miss the folding design of their predecessors, the WF-1000XM4.
+It's unlikely Sony will go back to the drawing board for their successors, but foldability should really return for 2025.

 3. Next-gen noise cancelling

 The XM5 are among the best noise-cancelling headphones money can buy, but the competition is fierce at this level.
-Bose is never too far away and neither are B&W and Sennheiser.
-Apple's AirPods Max are also very good in this regard.
-So how can Sony stay one step ahead?
+Bose is never too far away and neither are B&W, Sennheiser or Apple and its luxurious AirPods Max.
+How, then, can Sony stay ahead of the pack?

 With a new noise-cancelling chip, that's how.
-The XM5 use Sony's Integrated Processor V1, to very good effect.
-But that made its debut in the WF-1000XM4 wireless earbuds in 2021.
-For now, the WH-1000XM5 are the best all-rounders available, but by next year Sony might need to silence a wider range of frequencies and to deal with variable sounds like traffic noise a little better to keep its over-ears near the top of the pile.
+The XM5 use Sony's Integrated Processor V1 to impressive effect, but that made its debut in the WF-1000XM4 wireless earbuds in 2021.
+For now, the WH-1000XM5 are the best all-rounders available, but we'd like them to silence an even wider range of frequencies and to deal with variable sounds like traffic noise a little better.

 4. Longer battery life

 When the XM5 were just a glint in Sony's eye, rumours abounded that the battery life would top 40 hours.
-That turned out to be only partly true – the XM5 can last for 40 hours, but with noise cancelling switched on they conk out after 30.
+That turned out to be only partly true – the XM5 can last for 40 hours, but with noise cancelling switched on they'll run out of juice after 30.

-That's still very respectable (and 10 hours more than the AirPods Max).
-But it's the same as the XM5's predecessors going all the way back to the WH-1000XM2 in 2017.
+That's still very respectable (and 10 hours more than the Apple AirPods Max), but it hasn't changed since the Sony WH-1000XM2 launched back in 2017.

 5. aptX support

 Sony's never been one to support aptX through all generations of its WH-1000 series headphones and, to be honest, we doubt it will change with a new model.
-It seems to be happy with SBC, AAC and support for its own LDAC codec which offers higher data rates than traditional Bluetooth (when paired with a compatible source).
+It seems to be happy with supporting SBC, AAC and its own LDAC codec, the latter of which offers higher data rates than traditional Bluetooth when paired with a compatible source.

 However, rival pairs from B&W, Bose, and Sennheiser now support aptX Adaptive, the latest variant of the tech which promises improved latency with supported mobile devices.
-Is it a box you want Sony to tick?
+Is that a box Sony could be tempted to tick?

 MORE: